 I recently decided it was time to stop procrastinating and start baking.
 After brainstorming and experimenting, I came up with this pecan spice cookie brittle.
 It has delicious fall flavors, but would be tasty any time of the year!
-Oh, and there’s no egg, which means you can go ahead and eat some of the batter worry-free.
+Oh, and it’s egg free, which means you can go ahead and eat some of the batter worry-free.

 These cookies smell house-warming as they bake because they contain a mixture of cinnamon, cloves, and a tiny bit of black pepper.
-Honestly, some nutmeg would probably taste good in them, too, but I didn’t have any to toss in.
 Don’t worry – the spice flavors aren’t overwhelming, they just lend a bit of warmth to the finished cookie brittle.
-Because they’re dry, they last a bit longer than more moist cookies.
-This means they’d make a great homemade, edible gift option for the holidays!
-It’s never too early to start planning ahead for holiday baking and homemade gifts (because planning ahead means lots of experimenting and delicious baked goods at home now!).

 I had pecan halves on hand, so I had to rough chop them.
 You can also purchase pecan pieces that are less expensive and shouldn’t require chopping.
 I measured a generous cup of pecan halves before chopping them, and then I measured them once they were chopped, too.
 They still measured just about a cup, so it shouldn’t matter whether you measure them before or after using your knife and cutting board.
 Isn’t it nice when things turn out simple?